Rohit-Jain-2801/Practice_Projects/Ads_CTR_Optimisation/README.md

 <br/>

 ## Dataset-
+### Description:
++ Dataset is provided with 1000 records and 10 features.
++ Each record and feature refers to response given by a user and advertisement resp.
++ 1 => User has responded
++ 0 => User hasn't responded

 ### Features:
 + Ad 1, Ad 2, Ad 3, Ad 4, Ad 5, Ad 6, Ad 7, Ad 8, Ad 9, Ad 10